slakbal/citrix/readme.md

 *WORK IN PROGRESS*

-#LARAVEL CITRIX GOTOWEBINAR API Wrapper package
+#LARAVEL CITRIX GOTOWEBINAR API PACKAGE
 ------------

+This package was inspired by teodortalov/citrix.

 This package currently make use of DIRECT AUTHENTICATION.
 OAuth2 authentication will be build in at a later stage.